Training

 A progression run begins at a runner’s natural pace and ends with a faster segment.
 As it is a medium-effort workout, the recovery time is less than more intense sessions.

-A tempo (or threshold) run is to maintain the tempo of your running.
+A threshold run is to improve your aerobic threshold.
 The main function is to increase the speed that you can sustain for a prolonged period and to increase your pace.

 Long Run